processfeedback/docs.processfeedback.org/how-to-provide-edit-access-in-gdocs.md

 ### Step 2.
 Click on the "Share" button

-Once your document is open, locate the “Share” button in the top right corner of the screen and click on it.
-This will open a sharing dialog box where you can specify who you want to share the document with and what level of access they should have.
+Once your document is open, click the “Share” button in the top right corner.
+The sharing dialog lets you choose who can access the document and what level of access they have.

 <p align="center">
   <img